Today’s topic: Denver Restaurant Service Charge lawsuit.

 Misrepresentation To Customers And Staff

-Employees assert that CCG has advertised the service fee as being equitably distributed to “staff,” which gives the impression that those fees are going fully to servers, kitchen staff, etc. In reality, the suit claims, ~30 % or so is going to management.
+Employees assert that CCG has advertised the service fee as something that they would distribute equitably to “staff.”
+This gives the impression that those fees are going fully to servers, kitchen staff, etc. In reality, the suit claims, about 30% or so is going to management.

 Reduction Of Base Pay / Tipping Wage Issues